christophebe/serp/README.md

 It all depends on what you are looking for.
 Datacenter proxies will provide the best performance and are generally very reliable.
 You can use the "retry" option to guarantee even more reliability.
 It's also a solution that offers a good quality/price ratio but it will require more effort in terms of development, especially for the rotation of proxies.
 If you want to use rotation with datacenter proxies, see [this unit test](https://github.com/christophebe/serp/blob/master/test/test-proxies.js).

 Although slower, the scrape APIs offer other features such as the geolocation of IP addresses over a larger number of countries and the ability to scrape dynamic pages.
 Using such an API can also simplify the code.
 Unfortunately, this solution is often more expensive than data center proxies.
 So, scrape APIs becomes interesting if you have other scrape needs.

+In all cases, make a test with [shared proxies](https://mexela.com/aff.php?aff=191) in order to check it is suffisiant for your use cases.Those proxies are really cheap.